 We may consider applications for deferred entry to September 2019 - you need to request deferred entry once you have made your application by contacting our Admissions Team.
 This means you can submit your application now, but won't begin studying until the September 2019 academic year.

-If you apply for deferred entry, the conditions of any offer we make to you must be satisfied by 31 August 2018.
-In addition, any applicable fees, funding, accommodation and other terms covered in the Student Agreement will be for your year of entry (September 2019), not the year that you apply (September 2018 entry).
+If you apply for deferred entry, the conditions of any offer we make to you must be satisfied by 31 August 2019.
+In addition, any applicable fees, funding, accommodation and other terms covered in the Student Agreement will be for your year of entry (September 2020), not the year that you apply.
 All of this information may be subject to change, so you should consider this before you make your decision.

 We’ll contact you in the year ahead of your entry to BU, providing information about the applications process, fees and fundingm and accommodation application deadlines.
 You can find full details about our rules and regulations on our important information pages.